(hereafter referred to as the “website”)

-You can request a confirmation from the person responsible that personal data concerning you is processed by us.
+You can request a confirmation that personal data concerning you is processed by us.
 If such processing is taking place, you can request details about the information as per Art.
 15 GDPR and Art.
 8 (f) FADP.

 b) Right to rectification

-You have a right to have your personal data corrected and/or completed with regard to the responsible person if the personal data concerning you is incorrect or incomplete.
-The responsible person must make the correction without delay.
+You have a right to have your personal data corrected and/or completed if the personal data concerning you is incorrect or incomplete.
+ACOLIN has to correct the data without delay.

 c) Right to restriction of processing

 Under the conditions set out in Art.
 18 GDPR, you may request the restriction of processing of your personal data.
 If the processing of personal data concerning you has been restricted, this data may only be processed – with the exception of its storage – with your consent or another legal exemption.